 - Gently fold in your noodles so they’re coated and it’s serving time

 Any way you mix it up, tuna macaroni salad is a classic dish everyone loves.
-Everyone says it’s super delicious (even those who typically don’t care for tuna)!
+Everyone says it’s super delicious (even those who typically don’t care for fish)!
+Want it from fresh?
+Try our tuna steak air fryer recipe too.

 The more ingredients the better if you ask me!
 If you love our totally loaded tuna pasta salad recipe here you will love our easy baked brie recipe too.